Ooey, gooey, fried goat cheesy goodness!

 Notes

-• Avocado oil has a higher smoke point and works best when lightly frying.
+• Oil: Avocado oil has a higher smoke point and works best when lightly frying.

-• Nutritional information has been adjusted according to the amount of coating ingredients that will be left over.
+• Nutritional information: This has been adjusted according to the amount of coating ingredients that will be left over.

-• How to prep ahead: Mix, freeze, and prepare the goat cheese medallions and then refrigerate them without frying for up to 48 hours.
+• Prepping Ahead: Mix, freeze, and prepare the goat cheese medallions and then refrigerate them without frying for up to 48 hours.
 The day of serving simply pull them out of the refrigerator and proceed with the frying instructions as directed.

-• How to reheat: There are two ways that will bring your fried goat cheese back to life when reheating.
-Heat it up in a skillet over medium-low heat while covered with a lid.
+• Reheating: There are two ways that will bring your fried goat cheese back to life when reheating.
+Heat them up in a skillet over medium-low heat while covered with a lid.
 Or, place on a baking sheet in the oven and heat up at 300℉ for 5-10 minutes.

 Nutrition